Submission Guidelines

 • Unsolicited reviews of books and resources

-Is your essay less than 3,000 words or your Tutors' Column less than 1,500 words, including Works Cited and Notes?
+Is your essay approximately 3,000 words or your Tutors' Column approximately 1,500 words, including Works Cited and Notes?

 Tutors sending essays for the Tutors' Column are encouraged to discuss how to write successful essays for publication--not successful class papers--with their directors.
 These are two very different genres.